dcmi/dctap-python/docs/cli/generate/index.rst

 Use a custom config file
 ........................

-The option **--configfile** triggers use of a configuration file other than the default ".dctaprc".
+The option **--configfile** triggers use of a configuration file other than the default "dctap.yml".
 Settings such as the default shape name and namespace prefix mappings can be tweaked in this file, as discussed in the section :ref:`config`.
 A starter configuration file can be generated with **dctap init**, as described in the next section.

 .. code-block:: bash